run-ai/docs/docs/admin/researcher-setup/cli-install.md

 ## Install Command Auto-Completion

-It is possible to configure your Linux/Mac shell to complete Run:AI CLI commands.
+It is possible to configure your Linux/Mac shell to complete Run:ai CLI commands.
 This feature works on _bash_ and _zsh_ shells only.

 ### Zsh